ash1eygrace/ai-content/README.md

 ## Purpose of this App 🤖

-To content via OpenAI's Generative Pre-trained Transformer 3 (GPT-3) (an autoregressive language model that uses deep learning to produce human-like text).
+To generate website or product copy via OpenAI's Generative Pre-trained Transformer 3 (GPT-3) (an autoregressive language model that uses deep learning to produce human-like text).

 ### Current app features ✨